 In December 2014, we licensed stem cell culture technology from UHN's McEwen Centre pursuant to the SCRA.
-This exclusive license conveyed rights to patent application entitled "Methods and compositions for generating chondrocyte lineage cells and/or cartilage like tissue" covered by PCT patent application WO/2014/161075 application, and any future patent application claiming priority from it.
+This exclusive license conveyed rights to patent application entitled "Methods and compositions for generating chondrocyte lineage cells and/or cartilage like tissue" covered by PCT patent application W0/2014/161075 application, and any future patent application claiming priority from it.
 There are two type of chondrocytes, "articular" and "growth plate".
 Articular chondrocytes are responsible for cartilage that lines our joints, whereas growth plate chondrocytes are involved with new bone formation.
 Osteoarthritis is debilitating joint diseases resulting from the degeneration of articular cartilage leading to inappropriate bone development (spurs) in the joint.
-These technologies will allow us to develop in vitro assays to study the process of the degeneration of articular cartilage, and provides novel tools for testing drugs that have the potential to reduce this degeneration.
-These cells also provide the necessary cells for developing cell therapy approaches for treating osteoarthritis.
+These technologies will allow us to develop in vitro assays to study the process of the degeneration.
+These cells also provide the necessary cells for developing cell therapy approaches for treating steoarthritis.